-All new Industry Events, Showcase Production for Artists from OLMC, and Digital Marketing projects, must also submit a letter of intent at least five months prior to start date, and receive permission from FACTOR to apply.
+All new Industry Events and Showcase Production for Artists from OLMC projects, must also submit a Letter of Intent at least five months prior to start date, and receive permission from FACTOR to apply.

 Each component has its own deadlines.

 Application needs to be submitted at least 3 months before project start date.

 Showcase Production for Artists from Official Language Minority Communities

 Application needs to be submitted at least 3 months before event start date.

 For the purpose of this component, an OLMC artist includes: